naomiyjchen/sales-forecast-time-series/README.md

 # sales-forecast-time-series
 This project aims to predict one year of future sales/revenue value with historical transaction data.
+Mode detail explantion of the code is still needed to be added.

 Currently, I have implemented two models:
 - ARIMA